goekesmi/triton-wordpress/README.md

 If you would like to be added, please send jeff+triton-wordpress@goekesmi.com an email with your JPC account uuid.

+You can get your account uuid from the triton command line tools with `triton account get -j | json id` .
+You can also get it from your invoices which can be found at https://my.joyent.com/main/#!/account .

 ## I want to build my own image
 ### Prerequsites
 The below instructions assume you have the triton command line tooling